daniellcar/daniellcar/README.md

 <h2>📖 About me</h2>

 Hi, my name is Daniel Carvalho.
-I'm from Brazil and I'm software engineer, and sometimes, musician 🎵 and soccer player ⚽.
+I'm from Brazil and I'm software engineer, and sometimes, musician 🎵 and football player ⚽.

 I'm 23, and I study web and mobile development since 2017.